gguillau/Anxiety-Effect-on-Self-Estimates-of-Intelligence/README.md

 # Anxiety-Effect-on-SEI
 The purpose of our experiment was to determine if higher levels of state anxiety would lead to lower self-estimates of intelligence among undergraduate students.
+Undergraduate research project completed at the University at Buffalo.

 ### Research Question:
 * Does state anxiety have an effect on self-estimated of intelligence?